arihantbansal/deaudit/backend/README.md

 # DeAudit Backend

-Express server to parse contract information.
+Simple server to handle data.
 Hosted on AWS